 It may get difficult to identify a marginal investor in a company.
 This is because such investors may vary depending on the number of investors in the company.
 But, usually, it is the person with the highest number of shares.
 An institutional investor can also be a marginal investor.

 There have also been cases where marginal investors are the insiders.
-These insiders not just own a significant stake in the company but are also part of the management.
+These insiders own a significant stake in the company and are also part of the management.

 How They are Different From Usual Investor?

-Talking about how such investors are different from any usual investor, the latter merely commits capital with an expectation to earn a return later on.
-On the other hand, a marginal investor is a representative investor who has an influence on the stock price as he or she owns a large part of it.
+Talking about how these investors are different from any usual investor, the latter merely commits capital with an expectation to earn a return later on.
+On the other hand, a marginal investor is a representative investor who influences the stock price as they own a large part of it.
 Also, these investors trade those shares on the market.
-A point to note is that if an investor owns a large number of shares in a company, but does not trade it, then he or she will not be able to influence the share price.
-And, thus, such an investor would not be a marginal investor.
+A point to note is that if an investor owns a large number of shares in a company, but does not trade it, then they will not be able to influence the share price.
+And thus, such an investor would not be a marginal investor.

 How to Identify Marginal Investor?

 - If a company has smaller institutional holdings in comparison to individual investors, then the marginal investor has to be an individual with a significant stake.
 In such a case, to assess the project risk, we will need to take into account how diversified the portfolio of that individual investor is.
-If his or her portfolio is not diversified then, the cost of equity must include a premium for all risk.
+If their portfolio is not diversified, then the cost of equity must include a premium for all risks.

-- In case a company has smaller institutional holdings, as well as smaller insider holdings.
-And, it has a large number of individual investors who own small equity holdings.
-In such a case, an individual investor is marginal investor.
+- In case a company has smaller institutional holdings and smaller insider holdings.
+And it has a large number of individual investors who own small equity holdings.
+In such a case, an individual investor is one.
 Utility companies that pay high dividends are a good example of such a type of holdings.

-- The task to identify marginal investors gets tough if a firm has significant institutional holdings as well as insider holdings.
-Insiders, usually means, the founder or the promoters of the firm.
-Though it may include employees also but they may not have significant stake.
-Again these insiders are not likely to trade in their shares on regular basis (except employees with insignificant stake).
-Therefore, the only external party with significatnt shareholding remains is the Institutional Investor.
+- The task of identifying marginal investors gets tough if a firm has significant institutional holdings as well as insider holdings.
+Insiders usually mean the founder or the promoters of the firm.
+Though it may include employees also, but they may not have a significant stake.
+Again these insiders are not likely to trade in their shares on a regular basis (except for employees with insignificant stake).
+Therefore, the only external party with significant shareholding remains is the Institutional Investor.
 Hence, the institutional investor will be the marginal investor in the firm.